microsoft/aksworkshop/_entries/01-04 scoring.md

 You can run Docker image below to send off a number of POST requests and get the results.

+> **Note** You'll need to run this on your local machine.
+It will not work on Azure Cloud Shell.

 ```sh
 export URL=http://<public ip of capture order service>/v1/order
 export DURATION=1m